GET YOUR MEDICAL CANNABIS CARD TODAY!

 menstrual pain

 Endometriosis is a condition that affects around 1 in 10 women of reproductive age.
-It occurs when the tissue that lines the uterus, called the endometrium, grows outside of the uterus.
-This can cause pain, cramping, and other symptoms during menstruation.
-Endometriosis can also make it difficult to get pregnant.

 There are several possible causes of endometriosis, but the exact cause is unknown.
+It is thought to occur when the tissue that lines the uterus, called the endometrium, grows outside of the uterus.
+It is a debilitating condition that causes pain, cramping, and bleeding during menstruation and is a common cause of secondary dysmenorrhea.

 Risk factors include having a family member with the condition, early menstruation, and never giving birth.

 If you’re experiencing dysmenorrhea, there are several things you can do to help ease the pain.
 Over-the-counter pain relievers, such as ibuprofen or acetaminophen, can help relieve cramps.
 Severe pain from cramps can be considered chronic pain and would qualify for a medical card in states like Illinois.